 Reproduction

-Males of both porpoises and dolphins feature two genital openings located on their ventral side, while the females have four.
+Males of both porpoises and dolphins feature two genital openings on their ventral side, while the females have four.

 Two out of the female’s four openings are their sex organs, and the other two are for lactation, with their teats located inside the body.

-The mating seasons for both porpoises and dolphins tend to be short, with the dominant males having multiple mates.
+The mating seasons for porpoises and dolphins tend to be short, with the dominant males having multiple mates.
 Pair bonding is not common in porpoises but is more frequently observed in dolphins, and this union is often one that lasts for life.

 Social Behavior of Dolphins and Porpoises